U.S. Signing Actuary

 - Assumes knowledge from GI 101

-- The candidate will understand the structure and functions of a general insurance company.
+- Understand the structure and functions of a general insurance company.

-- The candidate will understand tort law and insurance law with respect to its effect on general insurance.
+- Understand tort law and insurance law with respect to its effect on general insurance.

-- The candidate will understand the elements of financial reporting for general insurance companies.
+- Understand the elements of financial reporting for general insurance companies.

-- The candidate will understand the analysis of a general insurer’s financial health.
+- Understand the analysis of a general insurer’s financial health.

-- The candidate will understand standards of practice and professionalism required of the actuary.
+- Understand standards of practice and professionalism required of the actuary.

 2 additional courses